 To maintain the quality of the water in our local water ways think before allowing anything to enter the stormwater system.

-If it is not rainwater, it does not belong in the stormwater.
+If it is not rain, it does not belong in the drain.

 For more information on how you can help to prevent stormwater pollution visit our pollution prevention page.